sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Import the project interchange provided in the `faststartflows.zip` file.

-Modify the `Order` flow by adding two additional operations. after the App Connect REST operation.
-One that will put to a MQ queue, and second that will put to a Queue that will be transfered to EventStreams.
+Modify the `Order` flow by adding the following additional operations.

+After the App Connect REST operation you will be adding three operations  One that will strip the HTTP Headers, another that will put to a MQ queue, and third that will put to a Queue that will be transfered to EventStreams (simulated).
 No transformation required - a vanilla put into each of the endpoints.

 Here is what the flow will look like.
 Instructions to follow